 Nebulae are clouds of gas and dust formed when interstellar medium partially collapses due to gravitational attraction between the particles.
 Nebulae contain mainly hydrogen and helium.
-Some glow and some are colored.
+Some glow, and some are colored.
 The beautiful photos of nebulae that are shown on astronomy websites may have been color enhanced in order to approximate their real appearance, however.
 Nebulae often produce stars.

 A star is "born" as particles in a nebula move even further towards each other under the influence of gravity.
 Part of the gas and dust cloud collapses to form the star.
 The temperature increases during the collapse, eventually becoming high enough to trigger nuclear fusion to begin.
-In nuclear fusion, nuclei of atoms join, producing the star's energy in the process.
+In nuclear fusion, nuclei of atoms join, producing the star's immense energy in the process.

 A galaxy is a collection of stars, gas, and dust.
 Scientists know that our galaxy—the Milky Way—contains other solar systems beyond our own, each with a star surrounded by orbiting planets.
 NASA says that 3,200 solar systems have been discovered in the Milky Way to date and that probably many more exist.
 They also say that the Milky Way contains around 100 billion to 400 billion stars.
 Space statistics are often impressive.
 Many other galaxies exist beyond the one in which we live.

 The Life Cycle of a Star

 Scientists talk about the "lives" of stars, since stars change over time.
 They are born in nebulae.
-They eventually stop releasing energy and are said to be dead.
-A star's life as it ages depends on its mass.
+Their fate in old age depends on their mass.